-- All water and wastewater systems in the Plan Area shall comply with all applicable provincial regulations and municipal bylaws. - All new lots in multi-lot subdivisions shall be designed to be consistent with the private sewage system policies of the municipality having jurisdiction. - Development on existing multi-lot subdivision shall be designed to be consistent with the private sewage system policies of the municipality having jurisdiction.
+3.8.1 All water and wastewater systems in the Plan Area shall comply with all applicable provincial regulations and municipal bylaws.
+3.8.2 All new lots in multi-lot subdivisions shall be designed to be consistent with the private sewage system policies of the municipality having jurisdiction.
+3.8.3 Development (and redevelopment) on lots within existing multi-lot subdivisions shall be designed to be consistent with the private sewage system policies of the municipality having jurisdiction.